ngoldb/wetlabtools/README.md

 # wetlabtools
 This repo contains useful software tools for wet lab taks.
 For example you can easily plot data from FPLC after export from Unicorn or you can plot your CD and SEC-MALS data for your records.
-Most code is from the great MP - I just tidied up some mess and packaged the code.

 ## Installation
 To install the package, first clone the repo to your local machine and install the environment from the yml file: